stella-project/stella-documentation/docs/guides/participants-recommender-publications.md

 ```shell
 pip install -r requirements.txt
 ```
 Don't push the folder ``venv`` which contains the virtual python environment to your github-repository.
-It's just for testing your Ranker on your local machine.
+It's just for testing your Recommender on your local machine.

 ## 10. run ranker in virtual environment